prpole/prpoleold.github.io/_posts/2016-10-12-semantic-analysis-of-one-million-gamergate-tweets.md

 I collected a live stream of tweets to create a corpus of test data by scheduling a daily automatic query of Twitter's API.
-Using Tweepy [-@tweepy_tweepy_2009], a Twitter API wrapper for Python, I gathered as many tweets as possible that use the "\#GamerGate" tag between November 18, 2015 and June 30, 2016, a total of 1,049,890 tweets.
+Using Tweepy (Tweepy 2009), a Twitter API wrapper for Python, I gathered as many tweets as possible that use the "&#35;GamerGate" tag between November 18, 2015 and June 30, 2016, a total of 1,049,890 tweets.
 Scrubbed of retweets, the total was 281,449 tweets.
 To clean the data, I eliminated all tokens with non-alphanumeric characters, including mentions and hashtags.

-My control data is taken from Sentiment140's corpus, a Stanford University project that facilitates brand- and trend-based sentiment analysis [@sentiment140_sentiment140_2009].
+My control data is taken from Sentiment140's corpus, a Stanford University project that facilitates brand- and trend-based sentiment analysis (Sentiment140 2009).
 Using a range of queries, they gathered 1.6 million tweets, which I split into bins of 100,000 for comparison with the test data.

 Classifying words by Roget's categories
 --------------------------------